 If your agency is applying for CDBG funds, address which National Objective your project will be meeting.
 (An overview of the CDBG National Objectives can be found in Attachment 1.)

+C. Alignment with Town Council Goals and adopted affordable housing strategies.

+If your agency is applying for AHTF funds, explain how the proposed project aligns with the Town Council Goals and adopted affordable housing strategies.

 Section 4: PROJECT BUDGET AND PRO-FORMA